Frequently Asked Questions: Travel Insurance

 Travel Protection Insurance

 Insurance can be a confusing topic, especially when you’re reading through the minutiae of a policy.
-When you book travel protection with us, we can help you sort it out.
-Nat Hab does extensive research every year to make sure we continue to provide the best insurance coverage for our clients.
-We offer policies through Travelex, Nat Hab’s insurance partner for more than a decade.
+When you book travel protection with us, we can help you sort it out. works closely with our underwriter and strives to provide high quality coverage and benefits that fit our clients’ needs.

 Travelers have many questions about insurance, especially regarding what is covered and what is not.
 Answers to some frequently asked questions should help you better understand our Travel Protection Plan and Emergency Assistance Plan.